apolyakov320/Simple-Python-SYN-Scanner/README.md

 A lightweight network reconnaissance tool built with **Python** and **Scapy**.
 This script performs stealthy half-open (SYN) scans and attempts to identify services by capturing their banners.

+## ⚠️ Legal Disclaimer
+Usage of this tool for attacking targets without prior mutual consent is illegal.
+It is the end user's responsibility to obey all applicable local, state, and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.

 ## 🚀 Features
 * **SYN Scanning:** Uses raw packets to identify open ports without completing the full TCP handshake (stealthier than a standard connect scan).
 * **Banner Grabbing:** Automatically attempts to pull service information (like SSH version or web server type) once an open port is found.